Felix-Red/Felix-Red/README.md

 # Hi there, I'm Felix Mandyme 👋

 ### I am a Software Engineer 🧑‍💻
-I'm a final year **Bachelor of Computing** student at Belgium Campus ITversity, with a unique foundation in agriculture from my **Bachelor of Agriculture** degree earned at the University of Mpumalanga.
+I'm a final year **Bachelor of Computing** student at Belgium Campus ITversity, I also hold a **Bachelor of Agriculture degree** from the University of Mpumalanga.
 My passion for software engineering is driven by a desire to create impactful solutions that can reach and benefit millions of people.
 Currently, I’m enrolled in an **Android mobile development learnership**, where I’m sharpening my skills to build innovative mobile applications.

 ## Interests
 💻Technology  🥷Anime  🎮Gaming  🥅Soccer  🎵Music  🚘Cars